 The confusion, the pair argues, concerns whether or not clinical trial data is exempt only if conducted under the federal Common Rule.
 If so, the exemption would not be valid for particular types of privately funded clinical research.

 Those responding to the wording have requested exemptions be valid for any clinical trial data from trials conducted under the federal Common Rule, the ICH Good Clinical Practice standards, or FDA human subject protection standards.

-Trial managers will need to keep abreast of which interpretation will be decided upon.

 Trial managers and sponsors with trials in Europe will need to be familiar with the GDPR, which covers personal data protection in all aspects of life, and with the CTR — specific to clinical trials.

 Informed consent to participate in a clinical trial is not the same as consenting to having personal data processed.
 The distinction is important to any sponsor or clinical trial manager.
 Personal data, according to Article 6 of the GDPR, can be processed only if the data controller is legally entitled to do so, explains Victoria Watts, vice president of privacy and global data protection officer at Premier Research.